Pattis77/ss14-midi-dump/README.md

 Obviously, feel free to take from this collection and add it to your own, that's mostly what I did anyways.

-But before you do, take a second to enjoy the prescence of this cat:
+But before you do, take a second to enjoy the presence of this cat:

 ## The Cat
 ![a cat that stares at u (by unknown) tp](https://github.com/user-attachments/assets/5135960b-ac01-4da1-8430-01a1da99340d)